 Gender-specific issues can occur while a person is on their path to recovery.
 A person may feel more comfortable in a same gender group or have issues that they need to address with a gender-specific population.
 The MusiCares MAP Fund identified a need for this service and recently began offering a Women's Recovery Group and a Men's Recovery Group on Monday mornings.
 The purpose of these groups is to provide a nurturing environment to help participants deal with issues and concerns specific for music industry men or women in recovery.
 These groups are open to all MusiCares MAP fund clients, as well as other recovering men or women in the music industry interested in a support group of their peers.
 The groups are facilitated by MusiCares and MAP Fund trained employees.
 They meet weekly for one hour and participation in these groups is voluntary.
-The Women's Group held its first meeting on Nov.
-3 and the Men's Group met for the first time on Nov.
-15.

 Over the next few months, MusiCares plans to offer recovery support groups around the country in several Chapter cities.
 These groups will be facilitated with trained Addiction Recovery Specialists who have the education, experience and knowledge to provide exceptional supportive care.
 These groups will also be free of charge and open to alumni, current MAP Fund clients and interested music industry individuals.
 We acknowledge that a vital part of recovery is support and aftercare services.
 The implementation of these new groups will help ensure that MAP Fund clients are receiving the tools that they need in order to maintain a clean and sober lifestyle.